The Progenitor of the Type II-Plateau SN 2025pht in NGC 1637: The Dustiest, Most Luminous Red Supergiant So Far?: The Inferred Properties of the Progenitor Candidate

+From the best-fit models the visual extinction along the line of sight from CSM dust would be $A_V({\rm CSM})\approx7.6$ and $\approx 6.3$ mag, respectively (for comparison, we estimated in Section~\ref{sec:reddening} that $A_V[{\rm host}]=1.69$ mag).

 The range of apparently very cool input photospheres could be a result of the high dust obscuration by the CSM --- \citet{VanDyk2024} pointed to the example of the extremely dusty star VY Canis Majoris, for which interferometric observations indicate a far warmer photosphere \citep[$\sim 3490$ K,][]{Wittkowski2012} than does SED modeling ($\sim 2800$ K, \citealt{Harwit2001}; although see \citealt{Massey2006}).
-However, the best fitting models tend to follow quite well the shapes of both the observed SED between 1.5 and 4.5 $\mu$m, in particular, and the molecular absorption features in the low-temperature (e.g., 2300 K) photosphere.
+We acknowledge that it is very difficult to determine accurately a $T_{\rm eff}$ from the SED alone in the presence of circumstellar dust.
+However, the best fitting models tend to follow quite well the shapes of both the observed SED between 1.5 and 4.5 $\mu$m, in particular, and the molecular absorption features in the low-temperature (e.g., 2300~K) photosphere.
 (These observed and model undulations in the SED in that wavelength range are not inherent to the O-rich, Si dust component; see \citealt{Ossenkopf1992}.)
-It is also difficult to envision how the reprocessed light from a 3500 K photosphere could behave in this same manner.
+It is also difficult to envision how the reprocessed light from, say, a warmer 3500 K photosphere (see Figure~\ref{fig:prog_fit}) could behave in this same manner.

 We note that, should the photospheric temperature actually be closer to 3500~K, then $R_{\rm eff} \approx 941\ R_{\odot}$, which is thought to be more typical for RSGs, based on previous estimates for these stars across nominally a broad luminosity range.
-Furthermore, then, for the dust shell, $R_{\rm in} \approx10.1\ R_{\rm eff}$ (the temperature warning from {\tt DUSTY} would not apply in this case).
+Furthermore, for the dust shell, $R_{\rm in} \approx10.1\ R_{\rm eff}$ (and the temperature caveat from {\tt DUSTY} would not apply in this case).